felipe-alecsandro/challenge-fiap-cart/README.md

 ## Burgerstore operation

-A functional backend service for customers and store staff can create and manage orders
+A functional backend service for customers and store staff can create and manage carts

 ## Prerequisites